Exploring Maine's Easternmost Oyster Farm in Corea

 From Lobster Fishing to Oyster Farming

-We arrived to the edge of the pond and I took a moment to soak in the beautiful scenery.
+We arrived at the edge of the pond, and I took a moment to soak in the beautiful scenery.
 It looks just like how photographer Damon Winter captured it for the New York Times story, but much sunnier.
 "When we were kids, this [pond] was our playground."
 There was no adult supervision, no guardrails, no electronics, and the only rule was to be back to the house for supper.
 I could relate to this scenario as I also recall having similar unsupervised, unstructured days while growing up in Indiana.
 Except instead of a salt pond with periwinkles, I played in a babbling creek with crawdads.

 Lean, Green, Very Clean

 His farming process is pretty straightforward.
-Joe grows juvenile seed oysters in mesh bags that are stacked three bags high and held together by metal structures aka "oyster condos."
+Joe grows juvenile seed oysters in mesh bags that are stacked three bags high and held together by metal structures, aka "oyster condos."
 Once they're big enough to fend for themselves, Joe broadcasts them across the pond floor.
 He doesn't use a tumbler at all, making the cups a touch shallower than what the premium market sort of pines for nowadays.
-They're still just as pretty as any boutique oyster though!
+They're still just as pretty as any boutique oyster, though!
 My favorite part about Joe's oyster plot is its resident clean-up crew.
 Periwinkles help keep the oyster shells sparkling clean by grazing the algae growth.